 Bathing at Humewood

 1893 saw the initial opening of the Humewood area for swimming or for housing.
 On the 30th May 1893, the Harbour Board sold 20 “marine villa sites” on the south beach between the original Happy Valley and the Klein Sak Rivier – Shark River.
 The area was named Humewood after the Chairman of the Harbour Board, William Hume.

 Already the Government had laid a railway line past it for use in the dune reclamation project.
-By the 20th December 1894, a passenger service was commenced.
+By the 20th December 1893, a passenger train service was commenced.
 Furthermore a direct road to the property was in the process of being constructed.
 Instead of having to use a circuitous inland route via the future Forest Hill, one would be able to commute directly along the coast.

-With the opening of the electric tramway extension on 21st January 1893, the passenger train service was terminated on 23rd October 1902.
+With the opening of the electric tramway extension on 21st January 1902, the passenger train service was terminated on 23rd October of that year.
 A tram ran every half an hour at a cost of 3 pence per trip.